Canon XSi vs Panasonic GH1

 |7.||Canon T2i||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 |8.||Canon T1i||Y||mono / mono||-||-||mini||2.0||-||-||-|

 |12.||Canon XT||Y||- / -||-||-||-||2.0||-||-||-|

 |15.||Panasonic GH2||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |17.||Panasonic G1||Y||- / -||-||-||mini||2.0||-||-||-|

-Both the XSi and the GH1 have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the GH1 have been discontinued, but can regularly be found used on ebay.
 The XSi was replaced by the Canon T1i, while the GH1 was followed by the Panasonic GH2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XSi Manual (free pdf) or the online Panasonic GH1 Manual.
+Further information on the features and operation of the XSi and GH1 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Panasonic GH1 Manual.